-- Bachelor of Science in Cancer Biology and Immunology, University of Bristol (First Class Honours, 2003)
+- Cancer biology and immunology BSc, University of Bristol 1st-Class Honours, 2003

-Richard works with his consultant colleagues (Professor Jonathan Barker, Professor Catherine Smith, Dr Andrew Pink, Dr Satveer Mahil) in the skin therapy research unit to deliver a large range of phase 2 to 4 commercial and non-commercial trials in atopic dermatitis, psoriasis and related conditions.
+Richard works in the skin therapy research unit to deliver a large range of phase 2 to 4 commercial and non-commercial trials in atopic dermatitis, psoriasis and related conditions.

 - Academic clinical lectureship at the St John's Institute of Dermatology and King's College London, National Institute of Health Research